Phantonia/Historia/specification/01_05_TypesAndExpressions.md

 The expression's minimal type is the builtin type `Int`.

 ### 1.5.2.2 String Literals
 A string literal is a sequence of UTF-16 characters.
-The Historia language completely copies the way C# handles classic string literals (see that specification), with one exception:
+The Historia language completely copies the way C# handles classic string literals (see that specification), with a few exceptions:

 A string literal may start with one of `'"'+` or `'\''+` and must end with the identical lexeme.
 That is, it may start with `"`, `'`, `"""`, `''` or any number of quotation marks, and must be terminated exactly like it is started.
 Inside of the literal, the quotation mark that is used may be used together in a quantity less than used to delimit the string.

+Also, Historia does not support `\x` escape sequences.

 ### 1.5.2.3 Record Creations
 Record creations specify a value for each of a record's properties, and in return produce a value of this record type.